-Depending on where you live in this world, you might have issues regarding what you can access while browsing the web.
+Depending on what country you live in this world, you might have issues regarding what you can access while browsing the web.

 For some, even free streaming platforms like YouTube are off-limits.
 Luckily, you can bypass these restrictions by using a VPN.

 Directly accessing YouTube is not where the issues begin and end either.
-As I discussed earlier in the article, the videos you can access also suffer from restrictions and censorship.
+As I discussed earlier in the article, the videos you can access also suffer from restrictions and censorship (depending on the country).

-ExpressVPN is our standout choice for using with YouTube, but they also cover a vast range of other uses too.
+ExpressVPN is our standout choice that unblocks YouTube, but they also cover a vast range of other uses.

-Don't forget if you don't like them or you don't agree with our assessment you've got 30-day to get your money back.
+Don’t forget if you don’t like them or you disagree with our assessment, their 30-day money-back guarantee has you covered.